ravn/cv/README.md

 Java developer turned DevOps for Spring Boot based backends written in Java and Kotlin deployed to Kubernetes accessed from mobile apps frontends.

+* Migration to GitOps-based deployments.
 * Worked on consolidating Jenkins-based pipelines across products building and deploying backends to our on-prem Rancher Kubernetes clusters.
 * Connectivity and external networking access allowing our frontends to reach the backends inside the UFST network.
-* Investigated, prototyped and demonstrated multiple possibly interesting Linux, Java and Python based technologies internally.
+* Prototyped multiple possibly interesting Linux, Java and Python based technologies.
 This includes  eBPF, OpenAPI, SonarQube, Cucumber, Flight Recorder Fire Graphs and Jira REST API.
 * Create and maintain YAML files for Continuous Deployments.
 * Enhanced backends to provide monitoring information through Spring Boot actuators allowing backend health wallboards using Spring Boot Admin.
-* Introduced code near documentation using AsciiDoc allowing live code snippets in IDE and Confluence.
+* Introduced "code near"-documentation using AsciiDoc allowing live code snippets in IDE and Confluence.